-IRB: Because oversight issues of the IRB and the SCRO Committee are intertwined, it is recommended that the IRB and SCRO Committee reviews occur in parallel.
-Investigators should submit a copy of their IRB application to the SCRO Committee along with their SCRO Committee application.
+IRB: Approval must be obtained from the IRB(s) at the campus(es) where the human subjects research will occur.
+Because oversight issues of the IRB and the SCRO Committee are intertwined, it is recommended that the IRB and SCRO Committee reviews occur in parallel.
+Investigators should submit a copy of their IRB application to the SCRO Committee along with their SCRO Registration Form.

 A University of Connecticut IRB must review and approve stem cell research protocols for:

 - Informed consent for the donation of human embryos, gametes, or somatic cells from human subjects to University of Connecticut researchers;

 - Receiving and coding for human biological materials with personal donor identifiers;

 If any component of the research project is conducted at an institution other than the University of Connecticut, the SCRO Committee must receive documentation that the relevant approvals (IBC, IACUC, or IRB) have been obtained at the institution where the research is conducted.
 Investigators should identify all collaborating sites on the SCRO Registration Form.
 The form should clearly indicate which aspects of the research will occur at each site.
 Final SCRO Committee approval of the project will not be given until documentation of all required approvals are received.

 Transfer of hESC lines to University of Connecticut Investigators

 Investigators who plan to use hESC lines that have not been pre-approved by the University of Connecticut SCRO Committee must provide documentation of their provenance and their ethical derivation.
 This documentation includes:

 - Evidence of IRB approval at the relevant institution